derekelkins/ipgcc/Tutorial.md

 ```

 to get a pretty-printed version of the input after some preprocessing
-such as interval inference and non-terminal disambiguation.
+such as interval inference, term reordering, and non-terminal disambiguation.

 ## Basics